Kev-Castro/work_day_challenge/README.md

 ## Features

-There is Navigation and Javascript properties on the Website.
+There is Javascript properties on the Website.

-By clicking on Start Quiz, it will load the questions about Javascript, and begin a countdown timer.
+By clicking on a text field next to a time you can type out a message for yourself, save it and look back at it when needed.

-- As you click on the choices provided it will do many things, to start, it will move to the next question.
+- As you click on the text field you can write yourself a message or reminder to look back at whenever you reload the page.

-- If you answer correctly *or not* it will move on to the next question.
+- Once you have written your message you can then press on the save button next to the text field and it will prompt a message saying it has been saved.

-- If you answer incorrectly then it will subtract 10 seconds from the time clock.
+- If you reload the page you will see that the message or reminder you set for yourself is stll there!

-- Once finished with the quiz or when time runs out you can see your final score and also be able to enter your initials.
+-Replace the text and save again and you will then see your new message you have entered!

-- At the end page you will see a Retake Quiz button that when clicked will take you back to the start page where you can retake the quiz all over again.
+- You are able to use this planner daily and change the messages or reminders as you please!

 ---
-HAVE FUN TAKING THE QUIZ!
+Enjoy your New Planner!
 ---